feryaz/easyReservations/readme.txt

 If you encounter issues with the catalog/category pages after an update, flush the permalinks by going to WordPress > Settings > Permalinks and hitting “Save.”
 That should return things to normal.

 == Changelog ==

+= 6.0-alpha.15 - 2020-11-26 =
+* Feature - Invoices
+* Feature - Debug tools
+* Enhancement - Country specific required checkout data and labels
+* Enhancement - Order of resources if no menu order is defined
+* Enhancement - Template system
+* Fix - Rounding in PHP 8.0
+* Fix - Custom fields added to cart of unsuccessful checkout
+* Fix - Prevent endless loop when [name] is in reservation name
+* Fix - My account

 = 6.0-alpha.14 - 2020-10-28 =
 * Enhancement - Display of possible departure dates in calendar